-For instance… I have a site that sells blue glass bottles.
+For instance… I had a site that sold blue glass bottles.
 Gone from the several #1 rankings I had in Google.
 Buried so deep it’s crazy… how do you explain going from #1 or #2 to #300?
 How do you explain sites that now occupy the first page of Google’s results that don’t sell the product?
 At least one says it does, but when you go there it does not.
 Several are wholesalers (not useful to a consumer at all).
 Some are large retailers that do not have that product (again not useful).
 Some even make no sense at all.

 Now take my experience and multiply by about 1 million because it’s not just blue bottles, it’s across the board.

 My wife has a site that sells a children’s creative movement DVD, gone now on Google… crazy.

 Is Bing the Answer?

 If Google is trying to improve search results for their users, then “Penguin” falls flat on its face.
 They’ve thrown the baby out with the bath water so to speak.
 Searching on Bing produces much more useful real-world results and it won’t take people long to figure that out.

 I have several sites that, over the years, I’ve applied the same SEO techniques to… some are now impossible to find on Google, others are a notch or two higher… explain that… same techniques, same basic treatment, different results… what’s more… some of the sites that have increased only consists of a few pages and have not been updated in ages… one is now on the first page!